Partnership Working

 To ensure our young people flourish, the partnerships that we develop on behalf of our students is integral to our success.
 Our partnerships are far reaching as we continue to play an important part in our local community and reaching out into the wider world with national, international and global organisations.
 These strong collaborative partnerships enrich our curriculum offer and provide students with unique opportunities, which support and enhance their learning including trips, motivational speakers, visits and mentoring.
 Above all, the partnership activities broaden our students’ horizons, taking their learning beyond the classroom and providing a unique insight.

-We have actively developed strong partnerships with some very prestigious institutions, including Cambridge University, UCL, Paediatric Department at Northwick Park Hospital and the British Paediatric Association, Teach First, Chicken Shed Inclusive Theatre Company and Cern, Switzerland.
+We have actively developed strong partnerships with some very prestigious institutions, including Cambridge University, UCL, Paediatric Department at Northwick Park Hospital and the British Paediatric Association, Teach First, Watford Football Club and Cern, Switzerland.

 Find out more about the richness and diversity of our offer by following the links below: